Layers

 Data layers

-Data layers bring additional geographic data into your Unity scene to be displayed in the context of the basemap.
+Data layers bring additional geographic data into your scene to be displayed in the context of the basemap.
 You use the Layers property of the ArcGIS Map to control the data layers in your scene.
 The following types of layers are supported:

 Image tile layers